BalderHolst/sqlite-integrated/README.md

 pip install sqlite-integrated
 ```

+# Read the documentation
+The documentation can be found [here](https://htmlpreview.github.io/?https://github.com/BalderHolst/sqlite-integrated/blob/main/docs/sqlite_integrated/index.html).

 # How to use it!

 ### Creating a new database
-Start by importing the class and creating our NEW database (remember to put in a valid path to the database file)
+Start by importing the class and creating our NEW database (remember to put in a valid path to the database file).
 ```python
 from sqlite_integrated import Database db = Database("path/to/database.db", new=True)